Carleton Place Canadians

 The Carleton Place Canadians are a Junior A ice hockey team based in Carleton Place, Ontario.
-The Canadians compete in the Central Canada Hockey League (CCHL) as a member of the West Division.
-The team was established in 1969, along with the Kemptville 73's.
-The Canadians have played their home games at Carleton Place Arena since 1969.
-The Canadians are owned by Brent Sullivan, which is also the general manager and head coach of the team.
+The Canadians compete in the Central Canada Hockey League (CCHL) as a member of the Robinson Division, which is the west division of the league.
+The team was established in 1969, along with the Kemptville 73's, when they were moved from the Eastern Ontario Junior B Hockey League (EOJBHL).
+The Canadians have played their home games at the Carleton Place Arena since 1969, which was built the same year in order to host the team.
+With a seating capacity of only 668 people, it is the second-smallest arena in the CCHL, and is often seen at full capacity during special occasions due to its small size.
+The Canadians are owned by Adam Ali and Jake McDermott, who purchased the club in 2026 from Brent Sullivan.